Use App Tester

 Choose the IAP API

-When you first launch the App Tester App, the you will see a splash screen:
+When you first launch the App Tester App, you'll see the following splash screen:

 Tap the Appstore SDK API's prompt to begin.

-The App Tester displays a list of navigation options for IAP API:
+The App Tester displays a list of navigation options for the IAP API:

 - User Account Settings: Configure the user test accounts for your app.